ChosunOne/coding_test_k/README.md

 * What should happen if a dispute is initiated for a failed transaction?
   * **ASSUMPTION**: The account may still be locked if the transaction resolves in a chargeback, but transactions can only fail if it was impossible for them to succeed.
 A failed transaction will not impact the balances of a client.

+# Process Notes
+This was a fun challenge!
+I leaned a lot on Rust's type system and the use of unit tests to ensure correctness and document my code.
+The most challenging part of this project was handling the case where a chargeback made subsequent withdrawals invalid.

+I had to implement a window of 1000 transactions after the chargeback to ensure that withdrawals would not succeed.
+I used some back of the envelope math to determine the window size.
+Since Client ids are u16s, there is a maximum of 65535 unique clients.
+Allowing for up to 1000 transactions per client, that gives a total of just over 6.55 million transactions.
+Since each transaction is roughly 128 bits, that gives a maximum of about 100 MB dedicated to holding transactions.
+Of course this is also assuming that everything has to be completed in memory.
+I made this assumption so that the application would be as robust as possible in the most constrained environment.
+However, ideally there would be some kind of transaction database that I could query to dispute and resolve transactions, and then I wouldn't need to hold all of the transactions in the window in memory.
+But your automated scoring system may not have disk write access, so I didn't want to run afoul of that.

+Implementing a multithreaded and asynchronous system was fairly trivial once I was confident in the correctness of the behavior regarding chargebacks.
+I did make sure to use a buffered read to help ensure that the input wasn't so bottlenecked by constant disk accesses.
+I stream in the input data as it is processed, and never read more than 8kb of raw data at a time.